-Laminectomy is a type of back surgery used to relieve compression on the spinal cord.
-It removes the lamina (part of the bone that forms the vertebral arch in the spine) and/or bone spurs.
-These structures can put pressure on the spinal cord or nerve roots and cause:
+A laminectomy is a type of back surgery used to relieve compression on the spinal cord.
+During the procedure, your doctor will remove the lamina.
+The lamina is part of the bone that forms the vertebral arch in the spine.
+Your doctor will also remove bone spurs.
+These structures can put pressure on the spinal cord or nerve roots.
+This can cause:

 - mild to severe back pain